cdluminate/robrank/README.md

 python3 swipe.py -p rob28 -C logs_fashion-rc2f2-ptripletN/.../xxx.ckpt
 ```

 Currently only single-GPU mode is supported.
+When the batched attack is finished,
+the script `tools/pjswipe.py` can display the content of resulting
+json files and calculate the corresponding ERS.

 ## 2. Project Information